dewgong64/ThemeCafe/docs/themecreation/animated/index.md

 # Animated

-Here are a few ways to make Animated Themes
+Here are some templates and tutorials to help you make animated themes

 ## Frame-based